Paridhicodes/FindPaws/README.md

 2. Depending on the kind of predictions made by the models, different alerts are prompted.
 The app allows to proceed when it is confirmed that it is the image of a dog that belongs to a certain breed after careful examination.

-3. Incase the app prompts to upload a clear image of a dog, please ensure proper lighting in the image.
+3. In case the app prompts to upload a clear image of a dog, please ensure proper lighting in the image.

 4. Certain breeds of dogs possess prominent features of cats.
 Hence, from certain angles the model predicts the animal to be cat.
 In such cases, try changing the angle of the camera and the distance from which the image is clicked.